bpucker/MybMonday/README.md

 </a>

 These characteristic repeat features can be harnessed for the identification of MYBs in transcriptome or genome assemblies.
 Regular expressions can be used to search for this amino acid pattern in a given set of peptide sequences.
+Many genome-wide studies of R2R3-MYBs use the presence of this conserved domain to select their candidates.

 ### (3) MYBs interact with bHLH and WD40 (MBW complex) ###